icostel/ArchitectureSample/README.md

 # ArchitectureSample

-Android Jetpack Architecture Sample
+Android Architecture Sample

-A simple app that uses Android jetpack arhitecture components
+A simple app that uses Android architecture components and various frameworks